 - Paediatric Equipment or Supplies

-The checklist is not prescriptive, nor does it instruct hospitals about what must be in place in order to see paediatric patients within their EDs.
-Instead, it provides an important mechanism for determining baselines and progress in emergency department paediatric readiness, and for identifying and driving improvements within organizations, regions and the larger provincial system of care.
+The checklist is not prescriptive nor does it instruct hospitals about what must be in place for them to see paediatric patients within their EDs.
+Instead, the results will help identify and drive quality improvements within organizations, regions and the larger system of care, and will help monitor the provincial system’s progress in paediatric readiness.
+In addition, the data will be shared with other system partners, as appropriate, for planning purposes.

 Please contact ED.Readiness@pcmch.on.ca about this initiative.